Yousaf Raza Gillani: Foreign relations

 In 2012, he notably called for "Asian Unity" during the attending session of the Boao Forum for Asia in China.
-Gilani backed the Chinese economic reform and defended a new transit trade agreement with Afghanistan and declaration of most-favoured nation status for India.
+Gilani backed the reform and opening up and defended a new transit trade agreement with Afghanistan and declaration of most-favoured nation status for India.
 Gilani called for the united regional co-operation for building the gas pipelines and communication as factors that, in his view, alters the regional situation radically.
 In 2010, relations with Germany was improved and Gilani succeeded in ratifying the free-trade agreement and the investment treaty to increase the German direct investment in the country.
 In May 2011, Gillani paid a three-day state visit to France to hold discussion on security co-operation and economic partnership.
 Gallani met with Nicolas Sarkozy and signed agreement on co-operation on energy, telecommunication, infrastructure development, banking, environment, waste management and defence.